Montana Divorce Procedures

 • Preservation of the marital property

 Some divorcing partners create problems to their spouses.
 Such harassed spouses can resort to temporary orders to restrict the partner from establishing contact with them.
 Using these temporary orders, one partner can also coerce the other to pay some bills.
-In case the misconduct of one partner has left the other partner with no option but to apply for temporary orders, then the other partner is enabled to an award of the divorce lawyers' fees.
+In case the misconduct of one partner has left the other partner with no option but to apply for temporary orders, the other partner is entitled to an award in the form of divorce lawyers' fees.

 Process of Discovery